-Only 10-40% of chemical nitrogen fertiliser is taken up by plants because it is highly mobile.
-This means 60-90% goes elsewhere, like into waterways.
 Chemical nitrogen fertiliser does not accumulate in soil, in the form of a nitrogen bank, which means most of the farms financial input is literally going down the drain.

-One of the key advantages of organic biological fertilisers is their ability to improve soil structure and fertility over time.
 The microorganisms present in these fertilisers break down organic matter into essential nutrients that are readily absorbed by plants.
 This promotes healthy root development, enhances nutrient uptake efficiency, and ultimately leads to improved crop yields.

 2. Manufacturing of Chemical Fertiliser has a Heavy Emissions Toll

 The manufacturing process of chemical fertilisers has a significant impact on emissions.
-Chemical nitrogen fertilisers, in particular, contribute to greenhouse gas emissions and environmental degradation.
+Chemical nitrogen fertilisers, in particular, contribute to substantial greenhouse gas emissions and environmental degradation.

-Chemical nitrogen fertilisers are synthesized using energy-intensive processes that require the use of fossil fuels.
+Chemical nitrogen fertilisers are synthesised using energy-intensive processes that require the use of fossil fuels.
 Ammonia, a nitrogen-containing compound, has to be made at a high pressure under high temperatures—meaning it takes a lot of energy to manufacture.
 Most of that energy comes from burning fossil fuels like coal and methane gas, which give off CO2 greenhouse gas.

 The production of these fertilisers releases large amounts of carbon dioxide (CO2) and nitrous oxide (N2O) into the atmosphere, both of which are potent greenhouse gases that contribute to global pollution.

-By transitioning from chemical nitrogen fertilisers to organic alternatives like fish hydrolysate, we can reduce the emissions toll associated with the manufacturing process while still providing essential nutrients to support plant growth.
-This shift towards more sustainable practices in agriculture can contribute to mitigating global pollution and promoting long-term environmental stewardship.
+By transitioning from chemical nitrogen fertilisers to natural alternatives like fish hydrolysate, we can reduce the emissions toll associated with the manufacturing process, while still providing essential nutrients to support plant growth.

 Chemical nitrogen fertiliser use has a significant impact on waterway systems, and understanding its effects is crucial for environmental conservation and regenerative agriculture.